 Ezra’s Prayer of Confession

-15 Lord, the God of Israel, you are righteous; for we are left a remnant that has escaped, as it is today.
-We are before you in our guiltiness; for no one can stand before you because of this.”
+15 Lord, God of Israel, you are righteous, for there is still a remnant of us today that has survived, and we stand before you in our guilt, for no one can stand before you because of this guilt.”

 1 Corinthians 5

-3 For I most certainly, as being absent in body but present in spirit, have already, as though I were present, judged him who has done this thing.
+3 For I most certainly, as being absent in body but present in spirit, have already judged him who has done this thing as though I were present.
 4 In the name of our Lord Jesus Christ, you being gathered together, and my spirit, with the power of our Lord Jesus Christ, 5 are to deliver such a one to Satan for the destruction of the flesh, that the spirit may be saved in the day of the Lord Jesus.

 6 Your boasting is not good.
-Don’t you know that a little yeast leavens the whole lump?
-7 Purge out the old yeast, that you may be a new lump, even as you are unleavened.
+Do you not know that a little yeast leavens the whole lump?
+7 Purge out the old yeast, that you may be a new lump, just as you are unleavened.
 For indeed Christ, our Passover, has been sacrificed in our place.
-8 Therefore let’s keep the feast, not with old yeast, neither with the yeast of malice and wickedness, but with the unleavened bread of sincerity and truth.
+8 Therefore let us keep the feast, not with old yeast, nor with the yeast of malice and wickedness, but with the unleavened bread of sincerity and truth.

 Expel the Immoral Brother